rgleave/proj2/EnergyForecastingWorkshop.md

   Athena is Amazon's serverless query engine, which allows you to read and transform raw data files using standard SQL commands.
 We will use Athena to perform several different data functions during the workshop.
 But first, before you use Athena for the first time, you will need to you will take some steps to configure it:

-  a) Create a folder in S3 to store query results.
+  a) Create a folder to store query results.
 Go to the S3 console.
-Select your workshop bucket and create a subfolder for holding query results.
-Remember the name.
+Select your workshop bucket and create a subfolder.
+Remember the name you chose.
 You will need it for the next step.

   b) Navigate to the Athena console.
 At the top of the Athena screen you may see a dialog box that says:  "Before you run your first query, you need to set up a query result location in Amazon S3".
 If so, click the "Edit Settings" button on the dialog box.
 (NOTE: if you do not see the dialog box, select the "Settings" tab)